brson/multirust/README.md

 * Use wget if curl isn't available?
 * Multiple options for checksums besides 'shasum'?
 * Command to check for and show available updates explicitly.
+* Figure out what to do about command line completions for cargo, etc.

 # License